 Shamrock the Block is a huge block party that takes over a major downtown street in Richmond, Virginia.
-The party starts at noon and ends at six, and is free to participate in (but refreshments aren’t).
-The kid's area has face painting and games.
-Live bands and tons of food tents make this the place to be in the Richmond area.
+The party starts at noon and ends at six, and is free to participate in.
+The kid's area has face painting, games, and more.
+Live bands and tons of food & drink tents make this the place to be in the Richmond area.

-For all your Roanoker's out there, the McDonald’s St. Patrick's Day Parade and Shamrock Festival is calling your name!
-The parade starts around 11 a.m.
+For all your Roanoker's out there, the St. Patrick's Day Parade and Shamrock Festival is calling your name!
+The parade starts around 10 a.m.
 If you're not the parading type, don't fret.
-The Shamrock festival offers live music and food.
-Come on out and enjoy the festivities.
+The Shamrock festival offers live music, food, and plenty more.
+Come on out and enjoy the festivities!

-The Shamrock Marathon Weekend is a Hampton Roads staple.
+The Yuengling Shamrock Marathon Weekend is a Hampton Roads staple.
 With four separate marathons, including a half marathon and 8K, there are opportunities for everyone to get in the Irish spirit.
-30,000 runners from all 50 states and outside of the U.S. come to participate.
-Live entertainment, food, and Yuengling (one of the sponsors) are available throughout the weekend.
+25,000 runners from all 50 states and outside of the U.S. come to participate.
+Live entertainment, food, and Yuengling beer are available throughout the weekend.

 Staunton, Virginia, celebrates St. Patrick's Day by recreating a traditional Irish game from the old country.
 Bowling teams consist of three to four players.
 Participants and onlookers are encouraged to dress up in green and costumes.
-After the event, the festivities continue at Queen City Brewing for beer, food, and good times for all ages.
+After the event, the festivities continue at Queen City Brewing for beer, food, and good times.

-And if you're still in the Hampton Roads area, head to the Ocean Front for the sixth annual LepreCon.
-The PreCon is a St. Patrick’s Day themed bar and pub-crawl.
-It's free to join, but participants must be age 21 and up.
+And if you're still in the Virginia Beach area and are looking for some pub crawling, head to the Ocean Front for the sixth annual LepreCon.
+It's free to join, but participants must be age 21 and up and are encouraged rto wear their best St. Patrick's Day outfit.
 Check their Facebook page regularly as they add new stops to the list.